Aliases for YBX1 Gene

 GeneCards Summary for YBX1 Gene

-YBX1 (Y Box Binding Protein 1) is a Protein Coding gene.
-Diseases associated with YBX1 include liposarcoma and breast cancer.
-Among its related pathways are Signaling events mediated by PTP1B and Translational Control.
-GO annotations related to this gene include nucleic acid binding and transcription factor activity, sequence-specific DNA binding.
-An important paralog of this gene is YBX2.
+YBX1 (Y-Box Binding Protein 1) is a Protein Coding gene.
+Diseases associated with YBX1 include Spinal Chordoma and Liposarcoma.
+Among its related pathways are MECP2 and Associated Rett Syndrome and PI3K / Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and DNA-binding transcription factor activity.
+An important paralog of this gene is YBX3.